ArielPagis/ArielPagis/README.md

 Welcome to my Portfolio.

-I am a data analyst with a special interest in R,SQL and Python.
+I am a data analyst with a special interest in R, EXCEL, SQL and Python.

-I also like to visualize numbers in a story-telling way using Tableau.
+"Without data, you’re just another person with an opinion"